felgari/ycas/README.md

 A pipeline to reduce and calculate the aperture photometry of astronomical images.

 The name comes from the star gamma cassiopeiae, the first star of type Be discovered.
-This pipeline was developed initially to study images of x-ray binaries, and some of those contained a Be star.
+This pipeline was developed initially to process images of x-ray binaries, and some of those contain a Be star.

-This software is a set of python scripts and alre requires external software.
-The reduction and photometry of images uses pyraf.
+This software is a set of python scripts and requires external software to perform some tasks.
+The astrometry uses astrometry.net and the reduction and photometry of images uses pyraf.

 Functionality
 -------------